 - Advancing technology – likely innovations that may affect the market

-Narrowing choices down to only the top three from this list forces you to focus on only the most important influencers and not get caught up in side issues that have relative minor effects.
+Narrowing choices down to only the top three from this list forces you to focus on only the most important influencers and not get caught up with side issues that have relatively minor consequences.

 Next, carefully research the chosen three and prepare a written, thorough analysis of each, documenting the sources of information.
 From these analyses, then develop an overall written assessment of the size and the expected growth of the market available to the prospective business.
 Start with the size of the total category and then reduce that total by factors such as geographical proximity or competitive firms that would limit market availability.

 For example, the overall assessment might conclude that the total local market for your product is $10 million growing at 5% annually over the next five years.
 However, expected actions by one strong competitor preclude any new entrant from taking any of the 40% share owned by this competitor.
 Also, there appear to be technological advances that another competitor is working on that would make it unlikely to take any of their 20% market share.
 As a result, the available market is reduced to the 40% that remains available to your firm.